Borley

 approximately 3 km southeast of Borley; Sudbury is also the Post Town used by Royal Mail for Borley.
 The neighbouring parishes are Foxearth, Belchamp Walter and Bulmer.
+At the 2021 census the parish had a population of 111.

 History

 The name Borley may be a compound of the Saxon words "Bap" and "Ley", that is "Boar's Pasture".
 Recent local research suggests that the name Borley may be derived from the Celtic ‘borle’, meaning ‘summer meadows’ which are still a prominent feature of the area.
 A smaller parish, Borley Parva, was joined with Foxearth in the Middle Ages.

-In the 11th century, the manor of Borley was held by a freeman called Lewin; by 1086, the Domesday Book records Borley manor in the hands of Adeliza, Countess of Albemarle (half-sister of William the Conqueror); it was subsequently transferred to Edward I.
+In the 11th century, the manor of Borley was held by a freeman called Lewin; by 1086, the Domesday Book records Borley manor in the hands of Adeliza of Normandy, Countess of Albemarle (half-sister of William the Conqueror); it was subsequently transferred to Edward I.

 A document from 1308 sets out the 'Extent' of the manor, listing the main occupants and the rental income.
 Forty-six people are named in the extent: seven as free tenants, seven as molmen, 27 as villeins and five as cotemen – with an estimated population of 230.
 In 1346, the manor of Borley was transferred to the priory of Christ Church, Canterbury.

 From the 16th century, Borley was associated with the Waldegraves, one of the leading Essex Catholic families.
 Sir Edward Waldegrave, a courtier to Queen Mary, purchased the manor of Borley in 1546 and it became his principal residence.
 He died in the Tower of London in 1561 aged forty-four having fallen out of favour with Queen Elizabeth; his widow, Lady Frances Neville, later erected a monument to him and herself in Borley Church.

 From early times until local government reforms in 1894, Borley was one of the parishes in the Hinckford Hundred.
 It then became an area in Belchamp Rural District Council until that, in turn, was abolished in 1974 with the creation of Braintree District Council.